nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 In essence machine learning makes computers learn the same way people learn: Through experience.
 And just as with humans algorithms exist that makes it possible to make use of learned experience of other computers to make your machine learning application faster and better.

 The essence of machine learning is that a model is constructed based on so called training data.
+In machine learning, learning algorithms so not computer programmers, create the rules.
 The term ML model refers to the model artefact that is created by the training process.
 With this machine learning model it is now possible to create meaningful output based on new input.
 At least when the trained model is functioning as intended.
 In the figure below another view of the essence of the working of machine learning.

 .. image:: /images/essence-of-ml.png
    :alt: Machine learning working